U.S.A.

 However the head military chief named Captain Rhodes doesn't like this and threatens to kill his people too.

-Many of you may scream at me for putting this one down as well but I found it pointless and uninspired.
+Bottom line is that many of you may scream at me for putting this one down as well but I found it pointless and uninspired.
 However, indie filmmaker Jose Prendes did make Corpses Are Forever making his film almost similar but I found that his film had a better plot to it although it was on a very thin budget.

 There are some great performances and some interesting action sequences but not enough to make this film exciting to watch as it is really slacking in many spots mostly taking place at a hideout area with certain zombie's that a professor is trying to tame.